Higher chromatic Thom spectra via unstable homotopy theory: Chromatic Thom spectra

 Then: \begin{thm-main} Let $R$ be a height $n-1$ spectrum as in the second line of Table \ref{the-table}.
 Then Conjectures \ref{moore-splitting} and \ref{centrality-conj} imply that there is a map $K_{n}\to \B\GL_1(R)$ such that the mod $p$ homology of the Thom spectrum $K_{n}^\mu$ is isomorphic to the mod $p$ homology of the associated designer chromatic spectrum $\TT(R)$ as a Steenrod comodule.

 If $R$ is any base spectrum other than $B$, the Thom spectrum $K_{n}^\mu$ is equivalent to $\TT(R)$ upon $p$-completion for every prime $p$.
-If Conjecture \ref{tmf-conj} is true, then the same is true for $B$: the Thom spectrum $K_{n}^\mu$ is equivalent to $\TT(B) = \tmf$ upon $2$-completion. \end{thm-main}

-We emphasize again that na\"ively making sense of Theorem \ref{main-thm} relies on knowing that $T(n)$ admits the structure of an $\E{1}$-ring; we shall interpret this phrase as in Warning \ref{tn-thom-def}. \begin{remark} Theorem \ref{main-thm} is proved independently of the nilpotence theorem.
+If Conjecture \ref{tmf-conj} is true, then the same is true for $B$: the Thom spectrum $K_{n}^\mu$ is equivalent to $\TT(B) = \tmf$ upon $2$-completion. \end{thm-main} We emphasize again that na\"ively making sense of Theorem \ref{main-thm} relies on knowing that $T(n)$ admits the structure of an $\E{1}$-ring; we shall interpret this phrase as in Warning \ref{tn-thom-def}. \begin{remark} Theorem \ref{main-thm} is proved independently of the nilpotence theorem.
 (In fact, it is even independent of Quillen's identification of $\pi_\ast \MU$ with the Lazard ring, provided one regards the existence of designer chromatic spectra as being independent of Quillen's identification.)
-We shall elaborate on the connection between Theorem \ref{main-thm} and the nilpotence theorem in future work; a sketch is provided in Remark \ref{nilpotence-proof}. \end{remark} \begin{remark} Theorem \ref{main-thm} is true unconditionally when $n=1$, since that case is simply Corollary \ref{hm-Z}. \end{remark} \begin{remark} Note that Table \ref{thom-definitions} implies that the homology of each of the Thom spectra in Table \ref{the-table} are given by the $Q_0$-Margolis homology of their associated designed chromatic spectra.
+We shall elaborate on the connection between Theorem \ref{main-thm} and the nilpotence theorem in future work; a sketch is provided in Remark \ref{nilpotence-proof}. \end{remark} \begin{remark} Theorem \ref{main-thm} is true unconditionally when $n=1$, since that case is simply Corollary \ref{hm-Z}. \end{remark} \begin{remark} Note that Table \ref{thom-definitions} implies that the homology of each of the Thom spectra in Table \ref{the-table} are given by the $Q_0$-Margolis homology of their associated designer chromatic spectra.
 In particular, the map $R\to \TT(R)$ is a rational equivalence. \end{remark}

 Before we proceed with the proof of Theorem \ref{main-thm}, we observe some consequences. \begin{cor-bpn} Conjecture \ref{moore-splitting} and Conjecture \ref{centrality-conj} imply Conjecture \ref{hopkins-conj}. \end{cor-bpn} \begin{proof} This follows from Theorem \ref{main-thm}, Proposition \ref{toda-bracket}, and Proposition \ref{vn-toda}. \end{proof} \begin{remark} Corollary \ref{bpn} is true \emph{unconditionally} when $n=1$, since Theorem \ref{main-thm} is true unconditionally in that case by Remark \ref{uncond}.
 See also Remark \ref{anick-S3}. \end{remark} \begin{remark} We can attempt to apply Theorem \ref{main-thm} for $R = A$ in conjunction with Proposition \ref{toda-bracket}.
 Theorem \ref{main-thm} states that Conjecture \ref{moore-splitting} and Conjecture \ref{centrality-conj} imply that there is a map $K_2\to \BGL_1(A)$ whose Thom spectrum is equivalent to $\bo$.
 There is a fiber sequence